PEZ/rich4clojure/README.md

 The [Discussions](https://github.com/PEZ/rich4clojure/discussions) tab is also there for us to discuss both the project and solutions.

 If you want to contrubute with problems, that is also super welcome.
 I suggest you start that with adding it as a suggestion in [Discussions](https://github.com/PEZ/rich4clojure/discussions).
-Then, if we agree the problem should be added, add it as a PR to the `problems.edn` file, and I will generate the files and gists from it.
+Then, if we agree the problem should be added, add it as a PR to the `etc/problems.edn` file, and I will generate the files and gists from it.
 (Until I've set up a CI/CD pipeline.)

 If you want to encourage my work with this project you are welcome to sponsor me: